k0retux/fuddly/docs/source/scenario.rst

 - a :class:`framework.data.Data`;

-- a :class:`framework.scenario.DataProcess`.
+- a :class:`framework.data.DataProcess`.

-A :class:`framework.scenario.DataProcess` is composed of a chain of generators and/or disruptors (with or without parameters) and optionally a ``seed`` on which the chain of disruptor will be applied to (if no generator is provided at the start of the chain).
+A :class:`framework.data.DataProcess` is composed of a chain of generators and/or disruptors (with or without parameters) and optionally a ``seed`` on which the chain of disruptor will be applied to (if no generator is provided at the start of the chain).

-A :class:`framework.scenario.DataProcess` can trigger the end of the scenario if a disruptor in the chain yields (meaning it has terminated its job with the provided data: it is *exhausted*).
+A :class:`framework.data.DataProcess` can trigger the end of the scenario if a disruptor in the chain yields (meaning it has terminated its job with the provided data: it is *exhausted*).
 If you prefer that the scenario goes on, then you have to set the ``auto_regen`` parameter to ``True``.
 In such a case, when the step embedding